nikolayg/nikgrozev-website/_posts/blog/2019-04-07-reacts-usecallback-and-usememo-hooks-by-example.md

 > Each function declared within a functional component's scope must be memoized/cached with `useCallback`.
 > If it references functions or other variables from the component scope
-> it should list them in its depency list.
+> it should list them in its dependency list.

 This rule can be enforced by a